Guest House Spanish Pyrenees

 All rooms have mountain views with plenty of natural light, four have stone balconies, perfect for star gazing.

-We have a small gymnasium, a place to stretch out as well as tone up.
+At our Spanish Pyrenees Guest House we have a small gymnasium, a place to stretch out as well as tone up.
 On the floor below is our conference room.

 Breakfasts and evening meals are served in our spacious dining room.
 Across the courtyard is the library and salon, where we have plenty of tourist information, as well as a good choice in recreational reading.